micmejia/bible-dump/NKJV/Numbers/Num 23.md

 Behold, I have received _a command_ to bless; He has blessed, and I cannot reverse it.

 ###### 21
-"He has not observed iniquity in Jacob, Nor has He seen [^d]wickedness in Israel.
+"He has not observed iniquity in Jacob, Nor has He seen wickedness in Israel.
 The Lord his God _is_ with him, And the shout of a King _is_ among them.

 ###### 22
 God brings them out of Egypt; He has strength like a wild ox.

 ###### 23
-"For _there is_ no [^e]sorcery against Jacob, Nor any [^f]divination against Israel.
+"For _there is_ no sorcery against Jacob, Nor any divination against Israel.
 It now must be said of Jacob And of Israel, 'Oh, what God has done!'

 ###### 24
 Look, a people rises like a lioness, And lifts itself up like a lion; It shall not lie down until it devours the prey, And drinks the blood of the slain."